 Still, I’ll keep on with this walking through the streets of Liverpool, the public ones and the privatised ones.
 Watching what happens, feeling how all the places are doing, photographing them and reporting back.
 Revolutionary or not, this active caring for our place is too important to leave to the powers that be, be they political or economic.
 Liverpool is my home, and I take its well-being personally.

 Written late in 2013 about forty years before then, back in 1973, when I began studying for my Sociology Degree at The University of Liverpool.
-To my own surprise and also my great delight, here in springtime 2018 I’ve been accepted back to do a PhD, starting this autumn.
-Be writing much more about it all soon.
+To my own surprise and also my great delight I’m now back here doing a PhD.